UltraMessaging/um_troubleshoot/README.md

 11986  9.043586  239.101.3.10  DATA(RX) sqn 0x132e Port 12090 ID 0xf9d74f3e DATA
 12000  9.587672  239.101.3.10  SM sqn 0x3 Port 12090 ID 0xf9d74f3e
 ````
-Given that the full packet capture continues for over 8 more seconds
+Given that the full packet capture continues for over eight more seconds
 and we don't see more NAKs,
 it looks like the receiver was able to recover all lost packets on this
 transport session.